 Frequently Asked Questions

-220 volts (50 cycles) is commonly used in Spain.
+220 volts (50 cycles) is commonly used in Spain and France.
 Round-prong plugs are used in all outlets.
 Standard American plugs will not fit into Spanish outlets.
 We recommend that you purchase outlets in Spain to make sure they work.
 Outlets are available at any "Corte Inglés."

 If you have an emergency while in Europe, contact your school representative.
-If he/she is not available or you are traveling on your own, ask the FRONT DESK at the hotel or dorm to contact the Forspro representative.
-The Forspro contact numbers in case of emergencies are listed on our Final Instructions newsletter.
-For the emergency services in any EU country, dial 112.
+If he/she is not available or you are traveling on your own, ask the FRONT DESK at the hotel or dorm to contact the Forspro representative or call him/her at the cell phone number listed on our Final Instructions newsletter that comes out about 4 weeks before departure.
+The emergency services number (their 911) in any EU country is 112.

-What is the best way to call home?
+INTERNATIONAL CALLS: What is the best way to call/contact home?